mongoose-os-libs/ili9341-spi/README.md

 *   The last three bytes (offset 13..15) are reserved for future use.

 The file size will therefor be ***`w` * `h` + 16*** bytes.

+# Disclaimer

+This project is not an official Google project.
+It is not supported by Google and Google specifically disclaims all warranties as to its quality, merchantability, or fitness for a particular purpose.